 There are no gods but only one god which is Allah and Mohammad is his prophet (messenger).

-As per Islam, Muslims are obligated to perform prayers 5 times daily.
+In Islam, Muslims are obligated to perform prayers 5 times daily.

 Fajr (before sunrise)

 Men go to mosques to attend congregational prayers while women offer prayers at homes.
-However during Ramadan it’s a delight to see mosques full with both men and women paying equal visit.
-In addition to regular daily prayers, Muslims now offer special prayers at night called Taraweh.
+During Ramadan it’s a delight to see mosques full with both men and women paying equal visit.
+In addition to regular daily prayers, Muslims also offer special prayers at night called Taraweh.
 The Imam (who leads prayer in the mosque) recites different chapters and verses from Quran each day.
 The Quran consists of 30 chapters.
 The Imam completes recitation of the holy book (30 chapters-30 days).
 The most interesting part comes in the last 10 days of Ramadan.
 The night of Lailatul Qadr (the first revelation of the holy Quran) is said to fall on one of these nights and is the night of repentance, forgiveness, rewards, and blessings.
 During this time in addition to Taraweh prayers, Muslims also offer special prayers called Qiyam-ul-layl or Tahajjud.
-Some devoted Muslims even perform Itikaf (stay overnight at the mosque to offer prayers and recite the holy Quran) in anticipation of Lailatul Qadr.
+Some devoted Muslims even perform Itikaf (stay overnight at the mosque to offer prayers and recite the holy Quran) in anticipation for the night of Lailatul Qadr.

 Celebrations on Eid-ul-Fitr are quite grandeur.
 The whole city gears up with decorations and shops offering huge discounts.
 Shopping begins in full swing during the last days of Ramadan.
 Deep cleaning of homes and preparation of food begins a day before itself.
 Women even get their hands painted with henna.
-On the day of Eid in the wee hours of the morning, Men dress up in Distasha and Women in Abaya to head to a neighborhood mosque to offer prayers.
+On the day of Eid in the wee hours of the morning, Men dress up in Distasha and Women in Abaya to head to their neighbourhood mosque to offer prayers.
 Special Eid prayers are hosted at the mosque followed by exchange of Eid Greetings.
 Scrumptious signature delicacies like Mughlai Biryani and Sheer Kurma are cooked while Homes are decorated and lit with lanterns.
 Beautiful traditional attires are adorned.
 Family and friends are welcomed with a warm hug, dates, and a welcome drink called Roohafza (Rose water).
 Some folks keep hopping to meet relatives.
 Guests keep dropping by throughout the clock.
 The day is well spent with meaning conversations and spreading sweetness and happiness around with loved ones.
-By the end of it, can’t miss all social media handles bustling with pictures.
+By the end of it, one can’t miss all social media handles bustling with pictures.
 These days Eid celebrations run up to a week.